 The questions have been divided into physical geography, climate, resources, urbanization and industrial location.

-You can go through Geography Questions for UPSC Mains and get a fair idea about the kind of questions asked by the UPSC each year.
+You can go through Geography Questions for Mains paper of the IAS Exam and get a fair idea about the kind of questions asked by the UPSC each year.

 You should relate current affairs and the UPSC syllabus so that you can predict questions for the forthcoming exam.